bfeitknecht/vault/sem3/A&D/UE/bf/A&D-bf-u08.md

 ## (a)
 ![[A&D-e-u08.pdf#page=2&rect=85,573,528,632|A&D-e-u08, p.2]]
-The *players* of the game are modeled as *vertices* and the relation *is on contact list* denotes an undirected edge.
+The *players* of the game are modeled as *vertices* and the relation *is on contact list* indicates an *edge*.
 Since the relation is symmetric, the graph is undirected.
-Then the game is winnable if and only if, there exists a hamilton path.
+Then the game is winnable if and only if, there exists a hamilton path starting from every vertex $v \in V$.
 Specifically, if there exists a vertex $w \in V$ such that there is no hamilton path starting from $w$, the game is not winnable since this player can't get the message to all the others.
 $\square$

 ## (b)